Southclaws/cj/readme.md

 If you don't need a database for your feature, just add `NO_DATABASE=true` to `.env`.

 Finally, the application requires some configuration.
 Copy the `example.env` to `.env` and modify it to use your token and various IDs.
 Depending on what you're working on, some values won't be necessary.
-For example, unless you're actually working on the verification system, you don't need to set the verified role ID.

 Now you can build and run the application with `make local`.